-- 1. Threatening bodily harm to school personnel, including transmitting by an electronic device any communication containing a credible threat to cause bodily injury or death to a school employee and the transmission of such threat creates actual disruptive activity at the school that requires administrative intervention; - 2.
-False accusations against school personnel; - 3.
-Making a threat, including a false report, to use a bomb, dynamite, any other deadly explosive or destructive device, including chemical weapons, on school property or at a school-sponsored event; - 4.
-Smoking and/or the possession of tobacco products by students while in or on school, properties or under school's jurisdiction during school hours or while participating in a school-sponsored event; - 5.
-Gang activities any gang related activity not specified in Category B; - 6.
-One (1) or more students initiating a physical attack on an individual student on school property or at a school-sponsored activity; - 7.
-Malicious destruction of or damage to school property, including electronic media, or the property of any person attending or assigned to the school; - 8.
-Stealing or misappropriation of school or personal property (regardless of intent to return); - 9.
-Immoral or disreputable conduct; - 10.
-Continuous and/or severe Category D Offenses.
+- 1. Threatening bodily harm to school personnel, including transmitting by an electronic device any communication containing a credible threat to cause bodily injury or death to a school employee and the transmission of such threat creates actual disruptive activity at the school that requires administrative intervention - 2.
+False accusations against school personnel - 3.
+Making a threat, including a false report, to use a bomb, dynamite, any other deadly explosive or destructive device, including chemical weapons, on school property or at a school-sponsored event - 4.
+Smoking/use and/or the possession of tobacco or smoking hemp products, or electronic/vapor type products (e.g., e-cigarettes), or unauthorized consumption/distribution of non-prescription drugs by students while (1) in school or on school properties, (2) under school's jurisdiction during school hours, or (3) participating in a school-sponsored event

+- 5. Gang activities any gang related activity not specified in Category B - 6.
+One (1) or more students initiating a physical attack on an individual student on school property or at a school-sponsored activity - 7.
+Malicious destruction of or damage to school property, including electronic media, or the property of any person attending or assigned to the school - 8.
+Stealing or misappropriation of school or personal property (regardless of intent to return) - 9.
+Immoral or disreputable conduct - 10.
+Continuous and/or severe Category D Offenses